kfir4444/tcesc/call-for-Participants.md

 # Call For Participants

 ## Flash Talks
-Abstracts for the flash talks should be submitted by July 1st to the [conference Email.](mailto:tcesc@campus.technion.ac.il)
+Abstracts for the flash talks should be submitted by July 15th to the [conference Email.](mailto:tcesc@campus.technion.ac.il) For participants who are interested in presenting a Flash-Talk, note that each presentation will be for 3 minutes.
+Please prepare your presentations with this timeframe in mind.
 ## Posters
-Abstracts for the posters should be submitted by July 1st to the [conference Email.](mailto:tcesc@campus.technion.ac.il)
+Abstracts for the posters should be submitted by July 15th to the [conference Email.](mailto:tcesc@campus.technion.ac.il) For participants who are interested in presenting a poster and have signed up and sent us an abstract, please make sure that your poster complies with our requirements: size of up to 100cm x 70cm (40'' x 28'') it may be printed on canvas, laminated paper or foamboard (kapa).